scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 began teaching an introductory undergraduate programming course for geoscientists using Python.
 It was the first time the course was taught using Python; it had previously been taught using either Matlab or IDL.
-After initially using the command line python shell on the terminal, we switched to IPython Notebook.
+After initially using the command line python interpreter in the terminal, we switched to IPython Notebook.
 The inline code editing and graphics display turned out to be really convenient.
 I found the notebook to be really versatile for presenting lecture material and